AgnitumuS/ubjs/DOC-MAIN-PAGE.md

 - method marked as <span class="member-attr api">api</span> is available from the client

 # Available server-side modules
-Also many of [nodejs modules](https://www.npmjs.com) are compatible with UnityBase.
+Many of [nodejs modules](https://www.npmjs.com) are compatible with UnityBase.
 We are constantly working on enhancing the compatibility with nodejs.

-This is a short list of the modules available in unityBase standard distribution:
+Below is a short list of the modules available in the UnityBase standard distribution:

  - {@link module:@unitybase/ub @unitybase/ub}: main entry point for the most of the applications
  - {@link module:@unitybase/ubcli @unitybase/ubcli}: command line utils for database initialization, synchronizing domain metadata with